 Organizations can create cloud server honeypots to protect against insider threats.
 When an internal user targets the honeypot within your cloud services, it will reveal them as a threat to your organization.
 Innovative cyber security solutions such as this are critical to addressing cloud security challenges and risks.

-Protect Against Cloud Security Challenges and Risks with Entrust’s Cyber Security Expertise
+Protect Against Cloud Security Challenges and Risks with SDi’s Cyber Security Expertise

 Cloud security challenges and risks should not prevent you from utilizing these important services.
 At Sentient Digital, Inc., our goal is to empower you to take ownership of your cloud data’s protection.